monabf/joint_state_dynamics_estimation_HGOs_GPs/README.md

  - cd repo, run python mass_spring_mass_testcase/MSM_observer_GP.py 1 (1
   = process number, used for logging)

-This will run the simulation described in the paper for 10 cycles, with 10 rollouts used for evaluation at each cycle.
+This will run the simulation described in the paper for 10 cycles from 10 random initial conditions, with 10 test trajectories used for evaluation at each cycle.
 Modify the config parameters in the script to change the settings.

 To play with other methods and test cases, look into the